DavidConklin1947/CW3M/Python/Project/README.md

 To start the program, type "python project.py" at the command line.
 Invoking the program without arguments will cause it to display usage information.
 Input data files are assumed to be located in the current directory.
 New data files created by the program are placed in a subdirectory "NewFiles" of the current directory.

 ##### Command line flags
+"--basin" specifies the HBVCALIB value of a basin of interest

 "--do" specifies the function to be performed

 "--idu" identifies the IDU shapefile